KC Streetcar

-Proponents tout the initial segment as one of the simplest and straightest modern streetcar routes in the United States.
-All platforms offer level boarding and real-time arrival information.

 History

 Development

-After earlier efforts to create a metro- or citywide rail transit system failed at the ballot box, voters in downtown Kansas City approved funding for a two-mile streetcar line in December 2012.
+After earlier efforts to create a metro-wide or city-wide rail transit system was voted down, voters in downtown Kansas City approved funding for a two-mile streetcar line in December 2012.

 In December 2012, the city council awarded a contract to HDR, Inc. to complete a final design for the downtown streetcar line.
 HDR had previously performed preliminary engineering work.
-In October 2013, the mayor announced that the system will use 100% low-floor Urbos 3 streetcars made by the American subsidiary of Construcciones y Auxiliar de Ferrocarriles (CAF) in Elmira Heights, New York.
+In October 2013, it was announced that Construcciones y Auxiliar de Ferrocarriles (CAF) would build low-floor Urbos 3 streetcars for the line.
 Pre-construction work, utility-relocation work in preparation for the project, began in late 2013, and construction of the line began in May 2014.
-Construction was completed in late 2015 and testing was performed from December 2015 to May 2016.
+Construction was completed in late 2015, with the first streetcar arriving in November 2015 and testing was performed from December 2015 to May 2016.

 The projected cost of the Downtown streetcar was $102 million.
 The majority of funds came from Special Obligation Bonds of the City of Kansas City, Missouri totaling $64 million.
 Construction bonds and operating costs were repaid by a special assessment and 1% sales tax collected inside a transportation development district (TDD) approved by voters in 2012.
 Both levies are assessed only within the taxing district, which encompasses downtown neighborhoods along the streetcar route.
 Additional funding included a utility contribution and two federal grants totaling $17.1 million.
-The project received another $20 million federal grant, through the TIGER program, in August 2013.
+The project received another $20 million federal grant, through the Transportation Investment Generating Economic Recovery (TIGER) program, in August 2013.
 Passengers ride free of charge, as operating costs are covered by the TDD.
 Total construction costs were $250,000 under budget and operations costs started out under budget.

-The streetcars are numbered 801–806, following the numbering set up by the original Kansas City Public Service Company numbering system.
-Car 801 arrived in Kansas City on November 2, 2015.
-Testing began on November 6.
-Cars 802 through 804 later arrived between December and April 2016.

 Opening

-Operations on KC Streetcar began on May 6, 2016, at approximately 11am.
-The total opening Friday and Saturday ridership was over 27,000 riders, with the trains travelling 650 miles.
-The weekend celebration for the streetcars opening included music, a free carnival, fireworks and coordinated specials at businesses.
+KC Streetcar operation began on May 6, 2016, at approximately 11am.
+The total opening Friday and Saturday ridership was over 27,000 rides, with the trains travelling 650 miles.
+The weekend celebration for the streetcar's opening included music, a free carnival, fireworks, and coordinated specials at businesses.
 Bus service and bike share service was free to correspond with the launch.
-Following the opening of the line, local officials stated the line had exceeded their expectations, with over 100,000 riders in the first two weeks, and a million riders after 5 months.
+City officials stated the line exceeded their expectations, with over 100,000 rides in the first two weeks, and one million rides after 5 months.

+Following initial high ridership, two additional streetcars were ordered from CAF to service demand.
+The line celebrated 5 million rides in September 2018.
+On July 5, 2019, the streetcar set a one day ridership record, with 15,559 rides.

+The COVID-19 pandemic heavily impacted ridership, which dropped by two-thirds to just 2,148 daily rides in 2020.
+In 2021, ridership levels recovered, but to levels lower than before the pandemic.
+The line celebrated 10 million rides in April 2022.
+During the 2023 NFL draft three-day weekend in April 2023, nearly 60,000 rides were taken and a one day ridership record was set on April 27, with 21,601 riders.
+In December 2023, KC Streetcar noted that demand had recovered to 95% of pre-pandemic levels on weekends, and 80% on weekdays.